HumanBrainProject/openMINDS/CONTRIBUTING.md

 You are also welcome to contribute to discussion in the issue tracker and of course to report issues you are facing yourself.

-Another important contribution is to spread the word about this project.

 If you find our project helpful you can reference it in articles, posters, etc.